kyle2277/POX-router/README.txt

 CSE 150 Final Project

 Summary of files:
-kwon-final_skel.py		- Sets up Mininet network topology for final project. kwon-finalcontroller_skel.py	- POX remote controller which operates as a firewall for the mininet network. kwon-final_project_testing.pdf	- Project writeup and test scenarios for the network rules.
+final_skel.py							- Sets up Mininet network topology for final project. finalcontroller_skel.py			- POX remote controller which operates as a firewall for the mininet network. final_project_writeup.pdf		- Test scenarios and screenshots from testing the network rules.
 README.txt							- Descriptions of submitted files.